robfranken/robfranken.github.io/_pages/about.md

   - /about.html
 ---

-I'm Rob Franken, currently immersed in my PhD journey at Radboud University with the Interuniversity Center for Social Science Theory and Methodology.
+I am a postdoctoral researcher in experimental sociology at the Department of Sociology, Utrecht University, and the Interuniversity Center for Social Science Theory and Methodology ([ICS](https://ics-graduateschool.nl/)).

-I proudly contribute to the research consortium [TRIAL](https://www.nwo.nl/projecten/nwa116018249-0) ('TRansition Into Active Living').
+During my PhD journey at Radboud University, I contributed to the research consortium [TRIAL](https://www.nwo.nl/projecten/nwa116018249-0) ('TRansition Into Active Living').
 In this interdisciplinary project, we examine the dynamics of physical activity and sports behavior over the life-course.
 Our research places special emphasis on the pivotal role of social networks in driving durable behavior change.
 Through close collaboration with key stakeholders, our mission is to craft practical tools to equip professionals to offer tailored advice for promoting physically active lifestyles.

 My research primarily revolves around exploring the *causes* of social networks, *perceptions* within social networks, and *social influences* driving health-related behaviors and opinion dynamics.
 I combine traditional survey methods, (online) experiments, big data and social network analyses.